widoriezebos/Thoth/Documentation/Administration/Configuration.md

 renderer.1.extension
 : The extension to recognize this renderer.
 An example would be ‘pdf’, adding a parameter to a Thoth page URL ‘?output=pdf’ would then render the HTML version of that page with this renderer.
 Must be unique across renderers.
 Example: ‘pdf’

-renderer.1.mode
+renderer.1.source
 : The type of input to produce for the custom renderer.
-Default is HTML but you can override this to RAW (or any other renderer for that matter, just use it’s Extension as the mode).
+Default is HTML but you can override this to RAW (or any other renderer for that matter, just use it’s Extension as the source attribute).
 You obviously need to avoid setting up recursive loops by pointing to a custom renderer that uses this renderer as a source somewhere in it’s chain.

 renderer.1.contenttype
 : The mime contenttype of the content rendered by this custom renderer.
 For PDF that would be ‘application/pdf’